What if I told you, the time you spend practicing guitar, is probably way less effective than it could be?

 That for each hour you’re spending practicing you’re most likely gaining less than you would if you actually applied the Pareto principle.

-In this article I will explain what the Pareto principle is all about.
-Then I will use my own guitar practicing (back in a time where I didn’t give any care to efficiency) as a case study to show you how practicing guitar can become more effective with the right changes to your practice schedule.
+In this article, I will explain what the Pareto principle is all about.
+Then I will use my own guitar practicing (back in a time where I didn’t care about effectiveness) as a case study to show you how practicing guitar can become more effective with the right changes to your practice schedule.

-Now, the more you practice the sooner you’ll become good on your instrument, but as you’ll see below, the same person can get better in a much shorter time with effective guitar practice.
+Now, the more you practice the guitar the sooner you’ll become good on your instrument, but as you’ll see below, the same person can get better in a much shorter time with more effective guitar practicing.